Last Updated 11:20am, 17 June 2021

 A face-to-face appointment is required therefore these appointments cannot take place at the present time.

 Please consult the government website which guides you through downloading an app on to your smartphone to enable you to process the application at home.

-Death registrations will now be conducted by telephone.
+Death registrations will continue to be conducted by telephone.
 Please do not call to book an appointment.

 The Registration Service will be provided with next of kin details as well as the medical certificate of cause of death by the doctor/hospital involved and will then contact the person registering the death.